arazakh/arazakrh.github.io/README.md

 ##### H5
 ###### H6

-Alternatively, for H1 and H2, Hello It;s me ARH:
+Alternatively, for H1 and H2, Hello It is me ARH or Abdoul Razak H:

 Alt-H1
 ======